samibarbaglia/5GSport-IoT-Phase-2/README.md

 - Connects to the Movesense device using the GATT SensorData service to retrieve sensor data.
 - Reads location data from a GNSS module (Bynav M10).
-- Connects with an NTRIP caster, sends GNSS data to caster and forwards correction data back to module.
+- Connects to caster to send location data to VRS + forwards RTK correction data from VRS back to Bynav.
 - Forwards combined data to a pre-configured MQTT broker over Wi-Fi.

 Tested on MicroPython firmware v1.22.

 ### 🧠 MicroPython firmware v1.22

-🔗 The BLE stack is re-configured with built firmware `micropython-v1.22-blestack.uf2`, allow the Pico WH to connect to up to 3 peripherals simultaneously with GATT protocol.
+The BLE stack is re-configured with built firmware `micropython-v1.22-blestack.uf2`, allowing the Pico WH to connect to up to 3 peripherals simultaneously with GATT protocol.

 ### 📦 Required MicroPython Packages

 - `micropython-umqtt.simple`
 - `micropython-umqtt.robust`

+### 🔗  RTK and NTRIP connectivity

+The project requires the usage of [FINPOS RTK-service](https://www.maanmittauslaitos.fi/en/finpos/rtk) provided by **The National Land Survey of Finland** (fin.
+Maanmittauslaitos).
+Create a user on the service and apply for a **testing** licence.
+Approval takes around 30 minutes and the licence is valid for 3 months at a time.

 ### 🎛 Features & Usability